OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 The ``oneflow-template clone`` (with the optional ``--recursive flag``) can be used to achieve this, as well as from the Sunstone service template tab.

+.. note:: If the name of the VM template + Service Template exceed 128 chars, VM template name will be cropped.

 Managing Services
 ================================================================================